 What causes colour deficiency?

-What types of colour deficiency exist?
+What are the different types of colour deficiency and blindness?

 How is colour deficiency detected?